PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/networking/README.md

-networking terraform module
+Palo Alto Networks Networking Module for Azure
 ===========

-A terraform module for creating all the networking components required for VM series firewalls in Azure.
+A terraform module for deploying the networking components required for VM-Series firewalls in Azure.

 Usage
 -----